 - Qigong: The practice involving the mind, breath and movement.

 - Yin and yang: The opposing elements of the universe.
-Tai chi is meant to help you balance these elements.
+Tai chi helps you balance these elements.

 Benefits of tai chi

 There are both mental and physical benefits to the practice of tai chi.
-It puts minimal stress on your muscles and joints, so it’s a good choice for older people, individuals recovering from injuries, or people with joint issues.
+It puts minimal stress on your muscles and joints.
+Tai chi is a good choice for older people, individuals recovering from injuries, or people with joint issues.
 If it’s been a long time since someone has exercised, taking a tai chi class is a great way to get back into the habit of fitness with a limited chance of getting injured.
 Many people are unsure about how beneficial an exercise that looks so simple could be, but the Mayo Clinic has laid out all of the benefits: